khsthomas/jersey-https-client/blog.md

 ## A `TrustManager` that thinks that the world is trustworthy

-The first you need is a `TrustManager` that thrust everything.
+The first you need is a `TrustManager` that trusts everything.
 My implementation looks like this:

 {% include src/test/java/se/thinkcode/NoOpTrustManager.java %}